tbowmo/chrome2mqtt/README.md

   "metadata_type": number,
-  "duration": number, // Total duration of the current media track "current_time": number, // current time index for the playing media "start_time": number, // Start time in unix timestamp (GMT) for the current media, calculate playing time in seconds with (currentTimeStamp) - start_time
+  "duration": number, // Total duration of the current media track "current_time": number, // current time index for the playing media }
-}
 ```